 - Tour Oxford – You can take guided tours of all the colleges in Oxford.
 They provide a look at university life, the history of the school, the architecture, and more.
 Most colleges require an entrance fee.
 If you go on the tour set up through the tourism office, you can avoid the fee.

-- University of Oxford Botanical Gardens – The Gardens is one of Oxford’s most scenic spots, and admission is $3 USD.
-It’s free during weekdays in the off season.
+- University of Oxford Botanical Gardens – The Gardens is one of Oxford’s most scenic spots, and admission is $7 USD.

 - Visit Balliol College – Founded in 1263 and part of Oxford College, this college was one of the first to create academic opportunities for women.
 Sit on the lawn, bring a lunch and soak up the friendly and informal vibe of Balliol College for an afternoon.